 Infants: Infant Baptism requires that the Church have a “well founded hope” that the infant being baptized will be raised in the practice of the Catholic faith.
 Whereas adults freely choose to accept Christ in the Baptismal waters, infants obviously cannot make such a conscious choice.
 Since ancient times, however, the Church has recognized the earnest desire of parents to spiritually anchor their infants to Christ.
 She therefore baptizes infants or very young children, provided that the parents make a solemn commitment to God that they will raise the child in the faith into which they are being baptized.
 In practical terms this means that the parents promise to:

-I. Bring the child to Sunday Mass each week starting the Sunday after Baptism.
+I. Bring the child to Sunday Mass.

 II.
 Bring the child to Religious Education starting no later than the first grade and continuing through Confirmation.